 - Removal and Re-installation?
-Should the need arise to take down and relocate a ramp, like at a new home, do you really want to add more to the burden of moving.
+Should the need arise to take down and relocate a ramp, like at a new home, do you really want to add more to the burden of moving?

-Purchasing a ramp from a local certified dealer like Lifeway Mobility is most often the best option for those who want a quick, safe, and worry-free solution – and here’s why: Your ramp will be installed and serviced by a factory-trained technician who installs these products on a daily basis.
+Purchasing a handicap ramp from a local certified dealer like Lifeway Mobility is most often the best option for those who want a quick, safe, and worry-free solution – and here’s why: Your wheelchair ramp will be installed and serviced by a factory-trained technician who installs these products on a daily basis.
 You’ll also receive better warranty coverage on both the product and the labor.

 Comparing Wheelchair Ramps

 Below are some of the ramp types that Lifeway Mobility offers to local residents.
 It's important to consider the durability/quality of the ramp, weight capacity, size/width requirements to fit your home, and warranty coverage.
 Please note that some of the products listed may not be offered at all Lifeway Mobility locations.

 If you’ve read everything above and have decided that a wheelchair ramp is the best way for you or a family member to age safely and happily at home, please follow the steps listed below to get started.